chinmayir111-a11y/bhooshakti-ai/README.md

 ---

-## The 2-minute demo — read this aloud while presenting
+## Demo walkthrough

 Sign in as **`authority`**.
-Press **Simulate Monsoon Event** (leave speed at 1× for a ~60-second run; 4× if you are short of time).
+Press **Simulate Monsoon Event** (leave speed at 1× for a ~60-second run).
 Each step toasts on screen.

-1. **"This is the Sikkim–Darjeeling corridor.
-25 monitored zones, live over WebSocket —
+1. **The Sikkim–Darjeeling corridor.** 25 monitored zones, live over WebSocket — nothing
-   nothing here polls."** The map is a risk choropleth; the left rail is the live alert feed; the top strip counts zones by severity.
+   here polls.
+The map is a risk choropleth; the left rail is the live alert feed; the top strip counts zones by severity.

-2. **Step 1–2 — "Rainfall is ramping across three zones, and soil moisture follows with a lag."** These are genuine MQTT messages published to Mosquitto and ingested back through the API's own subscriber.
+2. **Step 1–2 — rainfall ramps across three zones, and soil moisture follows with a lag.**
+   These are genuine MQTT messages published to Mosquitto and ingested back through the API's own subscriber.
 The sensor layer updates live.

-3. **Step 3 — "Risk recomputes.
-Two zones go HIGH, one goes CRITICAL."** Click **Tindharia–Paglajhora**.
-The drawer shows the risk score, the **confidence**, and the **ranked contributing factors in plain language** — "72h rainfall 215 mm, 2.7× the seasonal normal for this zone". *This is the slide to linger on.*
+3. **Step 3 — risk recomputes.
+Two zones go HIGH, one goes CRITICAL.** Click **Tindharia–Paglajhora**.
+The drawer shows the risk score, the **confidence**, and the **ranked contributing factors in plain language** — "72h rainfall 215 mm, 2.7× the seasonal normal for this zone".

-4. **Step 4 — "Alerts fire automatically and dispatch on every channel."** Email, SMS, push, WebSocket and console, each with its delivery status.
+4. **Step 4 — alerts fire automatically and dispatch on every channel.** Email, SMS, push, WebSocket and console, each with its delivery status.
 Channels marked `sim` are honestly labelled as simulated.

-5. **Step 5 — "A field officer confirms slope movement on site."** Note what happens:
+5. **Step 5 — a field officer confirms slope movement on site.** Note what happens:
    **the confirmation escalates the zone and raises confidence**.
 Ground truth outranks telemetry — that is what the VERIFY stage is for, and it is visible in the factor list.

-6. **Step 6 — "A citizen report arrives."** It is geo-validated by PostGIS `ST_Contains` against the monitored zones before a human ever sees it, and lands in **/moderation**.
+6. **Step 6 — a citizen report arrives.** It is geo-validated by PostGIS `ST_Contains` against the monitored zones before a human ever sees it, and lands in **/moderation**.

-7. **Step 7 — "NH-110 is blocked, and four settlements lose road access."** `ST_Intersects`
+7. **Step 7 — NH-110 is blocked, and four settlements lose road access.** `ST_Intersects`
    picks the lifeline road crossing the zone; `ST_DWithin` finds every settlement inside the cut-off radius.
 Tindharia, Sonada, Ghum and Paglajhora — 13,500 residents.

-8. **Step 8 — "And here is the prioritised response list."** Close the road, evacuate, move SDRF, open a relief point, broadcast in three languages, fix the failed sensors.
+8. **Step 8 — the prioritised response list.** Close the road, evacuate, move SDRF, open a relief point, broadcast in three languages, fix the failed sensors.

-**Then press `Reset Demo`** — it restores the seeded baseline so you can run it again for the next judge.
+**Then press `Reset Demo`** — it restores the seeded baseline so you can run it again.

-**Two more things worth showing if you have 30 seconds:**
+**Also worth trying:**

 - **`/report`** on a phone — the citizen form in **English / हिन्दी / অসমীয়া**, no login.
 - **The field app with the network off** — queue a verification, watch the banner say